silaslovescode/Deepchain/README.md

-# Deepchain
-This is a blockchain wallet , coded in java and using bitcoin intergration.
+# Deepchain is an ai powerd blockchain wallet ,  coded in java and using machine learning and bitcoin intergration cardano isnt surported due to technical an security glitches.

 below is the xml summary